hyperquantum/PMP/README.md

 _x64-windows_ triplet like in the build instructions listed here.
 It may be possible to use MinGW instead, but this has not been tested.

-If you do not have vcpkg installed yet, open a CMD terminal and run the following commands:
+**Installing vcpkg.** If you do not have vcpkg installed yet, open a terminal and run the following commands:
 ```cmd
 > mkdir C:\src
 > cd C:\src